 - My circumstances mean I can’t adopt at the moment is there any other way I can help?
 Yes have a look at our animal welfare volunteering and fundraising pages.

 - Can I make a financial donation to help branch cats?
 Yes, you can donate directly to the branch by cheque or postal order, please send an email and we will gladly send you the correct address to send this type of donation to, or by cash at one of our collection days.
-Did you know that you can also send a donation securely by text from your own mobile phone?
-See the right hand column of this page for details.

 Please Neuter your Cats!